heb12/backend-app/README.md

-# backend-if-other-is-down
+# backend-app
-The backend repo if the original backend is down.
+The backend version of the app in case the app or internet is down